-She draws a parallel with the United Kingdom, where, polls suggest, millions are willing to do serious damage to their economy by leaving the European Union, all to express their discontent with the political class.
+She draws a parallel with the United Kingdom, where, polls suggest, millions are willing to do serious harm to their economy by voting to leave the European Union, all to express their discontent with the political class.

 It’s exasperating.
 But it’s also a wakeup call.
 If so many people, on both sides of the Atlantic, are prepared to take a leap in the dark because they no longer trust the politicians and institutions cautioning them not to, something has clearly gone wrong in our body politic.